SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 Pupils can click this to add a cursor point the graph’s curve.
 This will give them ‘x and y’ coordinates.
 In this case, Time and Displacement or Velocity.
 Multiple cursor points can be added by holding shift and re-clicking.

 The shape of the graphs can be discussed with the pupils.
-They can then answer the following questions which can be found on the reverse of ‘The Physics of sprinting’.
+They can then answer the questions on the reverse of ‘The Physics of sprinting’.

-What was X’s maximum speed?
-At what time did this occur?
-Do you think Usain Bolt would have a similar shape graph to X’s?
-What was X’s average speed?
-Do these graphs match the graphs you drew earlier?
-If there are differences, what are they?

-Do you think you would be able to use this data to help improve X’s performance in the 100m sprint?

-If so, how?

 # Extension material